hadenlabs/terraform-aws-workspaces/README.md

 ## About

-This project is maintained and funded by [Hadenlabs, LLC][website].
+This project is maintained and funded by [Hadenlabs][https://hadenlabs.com].
 Like it?
-Please let us know at <hola@hadenlabs.com>
+Please let us know at <support@hadenlabs.com>